AndriousSolutions/mvc/README.md

 In keeping with the ["KISS Principle"](https://en.wikipedia.org/wiki/KISS_principle), this was an attempt to offer the MVC design pattern to Flutter in a simple and intrinsic fashion.
-Simply extend three classes---and you've then the means to implement the Model-View-Controller Design Pattern.
+Simply extend three classes, and you've then the means to implement the Model-View-Controller Design Pattern.

 **MVC** aims to decouple its three major components allowing